latiif/HotCorn/README.md

 *Unix epoch*
 This argument represents the timestamp at which the latest check for updates was performed.
 Pass in 0 to get the latest episode.

+*Epsilon*
+**OPTIONAL - DEFAULT VALUE = 0**
+Due to the fact that popcorn shows are not uploaded once they are aired and that the tool looks at the first aired data to determine wheter an episode is new or not, an optional *epsilon* time _in hours_ is added to the *unix epoch* to allow for retrieval of episodes that aired *epsilon* hours ago.

 *TV Shows*
 For this argument you can either pass in the IMDB id for the show, or ask Hotcorn to look it up using keywords.